This page explains how you can manage your errors in Stackdriver Error Reporting.

-To see your errors, open the Error Reporting page in the GCP Console.
-You see a list of recently occurring error groups, in order of frequency:
+To view your errors, open the Error Reporting page in the GCP Console.
+A list of recently occurring error groups, in order of frequency, appears:

 Tip: Treat this list like an email inbox.
 Keep it clean and useful by fixing underlying errors, and/or muting those errors that are expected and recurring.

-For more information on viewing and filtering in your Error Reporting list, see Viewing errors.
+For more information on viewing and filtering in your Error Reporting list, go to Viewing errors.

 Errors that are grouped together are usually very similar, so Error Reporting keeps only 1,000 samples and extrapolates the remaining information.
 To keep all occurrences of an error, consider exporting your logs to BigQuery so that future occurrences of the error are saved.

-Reporting.
-For example, Google App Engine standard provides useful metadata like
+Error Reporting.
+For example, App Engine standard provides

 list of fields you can